In this Samsung Galaxy Buds review, you’ll find out what they’re good for and what more do you get in the upgraded Buds+ version.

 And, you also get the “find my earbuds” function when you lose them.
 The Galaxy Buds start beeping loudly for easier search.

 Microphone Quality / Call Quality

-With 3 microphones in each earbud, the microphone quality is quite good.
+With 2 microphones in each earbud, the microphone quality on the original Galaxy Buds is quite good.
 Most people won’t know you’re using true wireless earbuds, but they do pick up some background noise.

-Check the microphone test to see what call quality to expect below:
+Check the microphone test of the first-generation Galaxy Buds to see what call quality to expect below: